 Radford, A., et al. (2019).
 "Language Models are Unsupervised Multitask Learners."
 OpenAI Blog.

 Deep Learning Essentials for NLP

+/

 Fundamentals of Neural Networks Applied to NLP Tasks

 Neural networks have revolutionized the field of NLP by providing powerful tools to model and understand complex patterns in language data.
 The essence of these networks lies in their ability to learn hierarchical representations without explicit programmed instructions, making them particularly suited for the diverse and nuanced nature of human language.